Agency workers and health and safety risk assessments when you're pregnant

 - what they are

-- how easy it would be for your employer to make them
+- how easy it would be for the organisation to make them

 If you can't continue with your job, does the agency have to find alternative work for you?

-If you can't stay in your job because you can't reasonably avoid the health and safety risks, your employer should tell the agency.
+Once you have 12 weeks in a job, your agency has a duty to find you alternative work if you can't finish the job due to health and safety risks.
+If you can't stay in your job because you can't reasonably avoid the health and safety risks, the organisation you're working for should tell the agency.
 The agency should then find you alternative work.
 You must be paid the same amount for the new work as you were earning in the job you had to leave.

-If the agency cannot find suitable alternative work for you, they must pay you for the rest of the time you were due to work.
-They must also pay you if you're on a pay between assignments contract.
+If the agency can't find suitable alternative work for you, they must pay you for the rest of the time you were due to work.

 You won't be paid if you refuse an offer of suitable alternative work and have no good reason for doing so.

-If you think that you may have been discriminated against because you are pregnant, you could try to resolve the matter informally by writing to the agency, the employer or both depending on who has allegedly discriminated against you.
+If you think that you may have been discriminated against because you're pregnant, you could try to resolve the matter informally by writing to the agency, the organisation you're working for or both depending on who has allegedly discriminated against you.

 If this doesn't work, you could make a claim to an employment tribunal.
-You must make a claim within three months less one day of the date of the act of discrimination you are complaining about.
-You should contact an employment specialist at your local Citizens Advice Bureau for help with this.
+You must start the claim within 3 months less 1 day of the date of the act of discrimination you're complaining about.
+You can find out more about starting an employment tribunal claim.
+You should talk to an adviser for help with this.

 For other basic employment rights, see Agency workers – what you need to know.